flywirecorp/flystyles/styleguide/_components/buttons.md

 ## Examples

-Bootstrap includes six predefined button styles, each serving its own semantic purpose.
+Flystyles includes six predefined button styles, each serving its own semantic purpose.

 {% example html %}
 <!-- Provides extra visual weight and identifies the primary action in a set of buttons -->